A Max-relevance-min-divergence Criterion for Data Discretization with Applications on Naive Bayes: Proposed discretization method

-The proposed MRmD discretization is summarized in Algorithm~\ref{alg}.
-The continuous attribute $\bm{x}_j \in \bm{X}$ is discretized by utilizing the proposed MRmD criterion one after another.
+The proposed MRmD discretization is summarized in Algo.~\ref{alg}. the proposed MRmD discretizes the continuous attribute $\bm{x}_j \in \bm{X}$ one by one.
 These discretization schemes $\mathcal{D}_j^*$ for all attributes form the complete discretization scheme $\bm{\mathcal{D}}^*$.
-The proposed MRmD discretization generates a discretization scheme that simultaneously maximizes the discriminant information and the generalization ability, and hence improve the classification performance.
+The proposed MRmD generates a discretization scheme that simultaneously maximizes the discriminant information and the generalization ability, and hence improves the classification performance.